makesites/construct/readme.md

 On initialization you may include the following options...

-* **require** : a require.js configuration object, that will override the default config
+* **require** : a require.js config object, that will override the default config
+* **router** : the path of a Backbone.js router, to be loaded after all other dependencies

 ## Methods